thrawn01/quartz-garden/content/posts/How to Interview in an AI Dominated World.md

 If the candidate can't give you a con, it's a smell they don't actually know much about the thing, as there is no such thing as a "perfect" solution, there is always a con to every pro.
 ### Get them to talk about themselves
 People in general love talking about themselves and about things they know and are passionate about.
 Often what they are passionate about isn't directly related to the position, but are adjacent.
-Teasing out those passions or topics can give you insight, or lead to the candidate gushing and opening up on topics.
+Teasing out those passions or topics can give you insight, or lead to the candidate gushing and opening up about a work experience.

 - What do you enjoy doing in your off time?
 - Do you have any hobbies?
 (Games, Crafts, Social Media Doom Scrolling!?!?!?)